-Showcase your passion in your home
+Showcase your passion for Modern Victorian design in your home

 Whatever your passion, showcase your collection strategically.
 Pick a space that best displays the items – a bookcase, a bar cart, a side table, a gallery walls.
-Walls are the best left for art collections and mirrors; ideally anything that has a later profile.
-Side tables can be a great place to display smaller items that are unified by a theme, for example a vintage matchbook collection or cast iron figurines a collection of Hermès trays.
+Walls are the best left for art collections and mirrors; ideally, anything that has a later profile.
+Side tables can be a great place to display smaller items that are unified by a theme, for example, a vintage matchbook collection or cast iron figurines a collection of Hermès trays.
 A bar cart is an unexpected way of showcasing more decorative pieces like a collection of crystal decanters or vases.
 It doesn’t need to be a big area, it just needs to be defined so that the items feel cohesively edited together.

 Scale your art to fit the space

 Don’t be afraid to mix and match the art on your salon wall.
 One key way I create a lot of visual interest is by being playful the scale of the art.
 Pick larger, oversized art for smaller walls and go for smaller multiples larger walls.
-Smaller walls with larger art or mirrors can make the space look larger.
+Smaller walls with larger art or mirrors can make space look larger.
 A salon wall can be as chaotic or as tailored as you like it to be.
 The key is to own the direction you are going for.
-If you want to showcase all photography, do all photography and unify with a matching frame color.
+If you want to showcase all photography, do all photography and unify with a matching frame colour.
 The sizes can all be different, just as long as you are mindful of the story you are trying to tell with the wall.

 Illuminate your space properly